ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/deploy-demo-app.md

 ## Prerequisites

 * `Train simulator` up and running.
-See [previous section](/quick-start-guide/edgefarm/simulator/start-simulator/) for assistance.
+See the [previous section](/quick-start-guide/edgefarm/simulator/start-simulator/) for assistance.
 * `edgefarm-cli` installed.
-See ["Using Basic Functions"](/quick-start-guide/edgefarm/basic-functions/) for assistance.
+See [Using Basic Functions](/quick-start-guide/edgefarm/basic-functions/) for assistance.
 * Cloned `edgefarm-demos` repository.
 This is done in the [Starting the Train Simulator](/quick-start-guide/edgefarm/simulator/start-simulator/) section.
 * Terminal connection to ModuCop.
-See [Connecting to ModuCop’s Linux Terminal](quick-start-guide/moducop/connect-to-terminal/) for assistance.
+See [Connecting to ModuCop’s Linux Terminal](/quick-start-guide/moducop/connect-to-terminal/) for assistance.

 # Getting the IP Address of your simulator